 Rough estimates for cost are provided free of charge, however time for detailed estimates requiring more than 1/2hr of technician time to prepare will be charged at the shop rate.

-We are able to provide basic steel, aluminum and stainless steel fabrication services, welding structures such as machine frames and apparatus.
+We are able to provide some basic steel, aluminum and stainless steel fabrication services, welding structures such as machine frames and apparatus.
 Please come and discuss your needs before submitting a work request.